 The test program consists of a single component, the core to be tested, and IO connections.
-The counter operation is controlled by the level of the inputs.
+The counter operation is controlled by the value of the iOpr input.

-- 1) Double-click on Counter.rpj to start Novakod Studio. - 2) Double-click on the main component to view the schematic. - 3) Double-click on the CCounterLevel component to view the counter code.
+- 1) Double-click on Counter.rpj to start Novakod Studio. - 2) Double-click on the main component to view the schematic. - 3) Double-click on the CCounterOprLevel component to view the counter code. - 4) Right-click on Targets to view the target.
+The Target Type is Auto (Event files) indicating that simulation will use .evi and .evo event files.